jadghamloushh/Splunk-Home-Lab/README.md

 | where failed > 3 AND success > 0 AND privileged > 0
 ```

-### What it detects

-A full attack flow:

-1. Multiple failed logins
-2. Successful login
-3. Privileged access

-### Why it matters

-This shows attacker behavior, not just single events.
+**What it detects:** A full attack flow — multiple failed logins followed by a successful login with privileged access.

+**Why it matters:** This correlates events into an attack chain rather than flagging individual events in isolation.

 ---